cobi-bike/DevKit/interface-guidelines.md

 ### The screen is optional: Remote Control, Touch & Voice Feedback

 * Make the most relevant interactions accessible via Thumb Controller taps while riding.
-* Bring in touch and more sophisticated interactions whenever the bike doesn't move.
+* Bring in touch and more sophisticated interactions whenever the bike isn't moving.
 * Take advantage of voice feedback to enable users to perform actions in your module without looking at the screen.
 * Depending on the bike different Thumb Controller buttons are available to your module (indicated by Thumb Controller Type). _Select_ is always available. _Up_ and _Down_ are always available, if [E-Bike drive control is disabled](https://cobi-bike.github.io/COBI.js/#cobidevkitoverridethumbcontrollermappingwrite) by your module. _Left_ and _Right_ are always available on the 6-Button COBI Thumb Controller and Bosch Nyon remote.

-### Plan, Ride, Configure, Advise
+### Plan, Ride, Configure

-COBI modules support planning & riding scenarios to keep interaction-heavy planning/configuration tasks separate from the clean, simplistic riding interface.
-We call the former scenario _Overview_ and the latter _Experience_.
+COBI modules support planning & riding scenarios to keep touch interaction-heavy tasks separate from the clean, simplistic riding interface.
+We call the former scenario »Overview« and the latter »Experience«.

 Modules are expected to support the following view states:

-#### State 1: Overview (Portrait orientation, optional)

-Touch-only interface on the home screen available before the ride.

-#### State 2: Experience (Landscape orientation, mandatory)
+#### »Experience«
+_Landscape orientation only, **mandatory**_

 The main user interface for cyclists on the road.
 Optimized for use with thumb controller and touch – depending on whether the touch interface is enabled.

+#### »Edit«
-#### State 3: Settings (Portrait & Landscape orientation)
+_Portrait & Landscape orientation, **mandatory**_

-Touch-only interface available before and during the ride to tweak module-specific settings
+Touch-only interface available before and during the ride to tweak module-specific settings.

-#### State 4: Manual (Portrait & Landscape orientation)

-Touch-only interface to learn more about how to use your module.

-#### Data Stream
+#### »Overview«

-Once loaded, COBI will start feeding riding data (location, speed, fitness data, thumb controller events, etc.) via COBI.js to your module.
-On closing the module, the data stream will stop and all scripts will be unloaded.
+_Portrait orientation only, **optional, available later**_

+Touch-only interface on the home screen available before the ride.
+Often a slight variation of »Experience« optimized for portrait orientation and touch.

 ### Offline first